dfe-analytical-services/explore-education-statistics/README.md

 BootstrapUsersConfiguration={NameOfYourIdentityProvider}BootstrapUsers
 ```

 and start up Admin wih these environment variables set.
-This allows you to more easily switch between different IdP
+This allows you to easily switch between different IdP
 configurations if you have need of more than one for easy reference.

 ### Running the backend